constvoidptr/memhack/README.md

 * Easy to use, consistent library function calls
 * Designed with multi-plattform support in mind
+* Static and dynamic library available
+* Library is written in C and is therefor compatible with every language that provides C bindings
 * Read from process memory
 * Write to process memory

 With a lot more to come...

+## Usage

+Code examples will follow...

 ## Installation